On Borel subalgebras of quantum groups: Induction of one-dimensional characters

 We now want to construct and decompose all induced representations in the case $\sl_2$.
-From Section \ref{sec_exampleA1} we know all Borel algebras of $U_q(\g)$ up to reflection: \\
+From Section \ref{sec_exampleA1} we know all Borel subalgebras of $U_q(\sl_2)$ up to reflection: \\

-In the familiar case $B_{std}=U^{\leq0}=\langle K,F \rangle$ all one-dimensional representations are of the form $\chi(F)=0$ and $\chi(K)$ arbitrary.
+In the familiar case $U^{\leq0}=\langle K,F \rangle$ all one-dimensional representations are of the form $\chi(F)=0$ and $\chi(K)$ arbitrary.
 Then the induced module is

-with highest weight vector $K.1_\chi=\chi(K)1_\chi$.
+with lowest weight vector $K.1_\chi=\chi(K)1_\chi$.
 All of these modules have a diagonal action of $K$.
-For certain integral choices $V(B_{std},\chi)$ has a finite-dimensional irreducible quotient and all finite-dimensional irreducible $U_q(\g)$-representations arise this way.\\
+For certain integral choices $V(U^{\leq0},\chi)$ has a finite-dimensional irreducible quotient and all finite-dimensional irreducible $U$-representations arise this way.\\